Where to stay in Munich – First time, Oktoberfest and more options

 True, the high price of the accommodations in this neighborhood has pushed out the artists however, the vibe is still there.

-Here below one of the best value boutique stay in Munich.
+Here below is one of the best value boutique stays in Munich.

 The Hotel La Maison seats between the English Garden and the central Ludwigstrasse, right next to the biggest European urban park and a few cool bars and restaurants

 The accommodation itself with surprise you with its creative dark design.